MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

    > If your evaluation flow has an LLM node or requires a connection to consume credentials or other keys, you must enter the connection data on this screen to be able to use the evaluation flow.

    > [!NOTE]
    > If your evaluation doesn't require data from the dataset, you don't need to reference any dataset columns in the input mapping section.
-Dataset selection is an optional configuration that doesn't affect evaluation results.
+In this case, dataset selection is an optional configuration that doesn't affect evaluation results.

 1. Select **Review + submit** and then select **Submit** to run the evaluation flow.